Piracetam is used on its own or together with other medicines to treat myoclonus (sudden jerking of muscles).

 Piracetam may cause drowsiness.
 If affected, do not drive or take part in any activity in which you need to be alert.

-Other side effects include any of the following: difficulty sleeping, headache, tiredness, muscle spasm, diarrhoea, nausea, vomiting, stomach pain, weight gain, itching, and rash.
+Other side effects include any of the following: weight gain, nervousness, weakness, uncoordinated movements and muscle spasm.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.

 Inform your doctor and pharmacist if you are taking any of these medicines:

 Always notify your doctor and pharmacist if you are taking any other medicines, including herbal tonics such as traditional Chinese medicines, supplements and medicines that you buy without a prescription.

 Store in a cool, dry place away from the reach of children.

 Medicines must not be used past the expiry date.